brtfrc001/brtfrc001.github.io/_posts/2026-07-30-false_witness-writeup.md

 ### Intro

-I will explain the attack simultaneously as I am explaining the server's code and code vulnerabilities, also the solver script at the end will explain itself but I put comments that remind of what I discuss in the write-up.
+I will explain the attack simultaneously as I am explaining the server's code and code vulnerabilities, also the solver script at the end will explain itself but I put comments that remind of what I discuss in the writeup.

 ### Firstly